stefansundin/rssbox/.ebextensions/README.md

 - `RACK_ENV=production` (this is why the app still has to default `APP_ENV` to `RACK_ENV`)
 - `RAILS_SKIP_ASSET_COMPILATION=false`
 - `RAILS_SKIP_MIGRATIONS=false`

+For best experience, please set the following variables as well:
+- `LANG=en_US.UTF-8`

 # Deploy